icodeforlove/task.js/README.md

 	warmStart: false, // (default: false, if set to true all workers will be initialized instantly)
 	maxWorkers: 4, // (default: the system max, or 4 if it can't be resolved)
 	workerTaskConcurrency: 1, // (default: 1, this is only useful if you are only using async tasks/work)
+	taskTimeout: 0, // (default: 0, this is mainly useful when trying to prevent long running tasks from stalling.
+It will kill the offending working and recreate another one, and reissue its tasks to the pool.)
 	idleTimeout: 10000, // (default: false)
 	idleCheckInterval: 1000 // (default: null)
 	globals: {}, // refer to globals information